mobilecoinofficial/forest/README.md

 - `LOGLEVEL`: what log level to use for console logs (DEBUG, INFO, WARNING, ERROR)
 - `ORDER`: allow users to buy phonenumbers with `/order` and `/pay shibboleth`
 - `GROUPS`: use group routes, allowing `/mkgroup` (aka `/query`), using groups to manage to/from context
+- `ADMIN_METRICS`: send python and roundtrip timedeltas for each command to ADMIN
+-
 ## Other stuff

 Code style: `mypy *py` and `pylint *py` should not have errors when you push. run `black`. prefer verbose, easier to read names over conciser ones.